nusinnaki/lager_projekt/README.md

 ### Camera access (QR scanning)

-QR scanning requires the page to be served over HTTP.
+QR scanning requires the application to be served through the FastAPI server.

+Opening frontend files directly with `file://` will not allow camera access or API communication.

 Docker already provides this through the FastAPI server.